-(1) Represents (i) 15,705,966 shares of common stock and 1,441,985 preferred shares (convertible to 14,419,850 shares of common stock) held by EW Healthcare Partners, L.P., or EWHP, (ii) 631,890 shares of common stock and 58,015 preferred shares (convertible to 580,150 shares of common stock) held by EW Healthcare Partners-A, L.P., or EWHP-A, and (iii) 50,115 stock options held by EWHP-A that were fully vested as of February 28, 2023, each of which have the sole voting and investment power with respect to their respective shares of common stock.
+(1) Represents (i) 15,705,966 shares of common stock and 1,441,985 preferred shares (convertible to 14,419,850 shares of common stock) held by EW Healthcare Partners, L.P., or EWHP, (ii) 631,890 shares of common stock and 58,015 preferred shares (convertible to 580,150 shares of common stock) held by EW Healthcare Partners-A, L.P., or EWHP-A, and (iii) 50,115 stock options held by EWHP-A that were fully vested as of March 24, 2023, each of which have the sole voting and investment power with respect to their respective shares of common stock.
 Essex Fund IX GP, the general partner of EWHP and EWHP-A, may also be deemed to have sole voting and investment power with respect to such shares of common stock.
 Essex Fund IX GP, the general partner of EWHP and EWHP-A, may also be deemed to have sole voting and investment power with respect to such shares of common stock.
 Essex IX General Partner, the General Partner of Essex IX General Partner disclaims beneficial ownership of such shares of common stock except to the extent of its pecuniary interest therein.
-Essex IX General Partner, the General Partner of Essex IX General Partner disclaims beneficial ownership of such shares of common stock except to the extent of its pecuniary interest therein.
+Essex IX General Partner disclaims beneficial ownership of such shares of common stock except to the extent of its pecuniary interest therein of the managers of cost shares of common stock except to the extent of the managers of Essex IX General Partner.
+Each of the managers may be deemed to exercise shared voting and investment power with respect to such shares.
+Each manager disclaims beneficial ownership of such shares of common stock except to the extent of his pecuniary interest therein.
 Scott Barry, Ronald W. Eastman, an individual, Petri Vainio and Steve Wiggins are each a manager and collectively the managers of Essex IX General Partner.
 Each of the managers may be deemed to exercise shared voting and investment power with respect to such shares.
 Each manager disclaims beneficial ownership of such shares of common stock except to the extent of his pecuniary interest therein.
 Scott Barry is a member of the Company's Board of Directors.
-Also reflects 748,674 shares of common stock issuable upon the exercise of warrants held by EWHP-A which were exercisable beginning on May 7, 2020, and 4,050,000 shares issuable upon the exercise of warrants held by EWHP-A, which were exercisable beginning on May 7, 2020, adk 6,88 stock options will vest within 60 days o
+Also reflects 748,67